Zucchini Tater Tots

 How to Make Tater Zucchini Tots

-Preheat your oven to 400°F and spray a mini muffin pan with cooking spray or olive oil.
+Start by preheating your oven to 400°F and spraying a mini muffin pan with cooking spray or olive oil.
+Now let’s get started.
+These photos will show you how easy it is, and the recipe card further down will provide the step-by-step instructions.

-Shred the zucchini and potato and place both in an old kitchen towel or double layer of heavy-duty paper towels over a bowl.
+• Prep the veggies.
+Shred the zucchini and potato using a box grater and place both in an old kitchen towel or double layer of heavy-duty paper towels over a bowl.
 Squeeze out as much liquid as possible.

-Bake for 10-15 minutes, or until golden brown.
+• Bake the tots.
+Place the pan in the preheated oven for 10-15 minutes, or until golden brown.
 Allow to cool slightly before removing from the pan.
 If they don’t slide right out, then just run the tip of a butter knife around the edge to pop them out.

 Tips for Success

-Unless you work crazy fast, the potato shreds will brown slightly.
-This is nothing to be concerned about.
+• Don’t worry about browning.
+Unless you work incredibly fast, the potato shreds will brown slightly.
+This is nothing to be concerned about and does not change the taste of the zucchini tots.

+• Use a towel.
 You can use paper towels to squeeze the liquid out of the veggies, but they can tear once they absorb some of the moisture.
-So a kitchen towel is the safest bet.
+So a kitchen towel is the best bet.
 They may discolor the towels a little, so be sure to at least rinse or wash them right away to prevent staining.

 Make it a Meal